pmuens/awesome-serverless/README.md

 - [Automated DynamoDB backups](https://serverless.com/blog/automatic-dynamodb-backups-serverless/) - How to automate DynamoDB backups with the Serverless Framework in less than 5 minutes.
 - [How the New York Times goes serverless](https://thenewstack.io/tale-two-times-news-publishers-address-change-data-center/) - How news publishers address change in the data center.
 - [The Serverless Champions Program has begun](https://serverless.com/blog/announcing-first-cohort-serverless-champions-2017/) - Announcement blog post about the Serverless Champions program.
+- [The race to invisible infrastructure](https://thenewstack.io/kubecon-aws-reinvent-race-invisible-infrastructure/) - Post about the 2017 re:Invent and KubeCon conferences.

 ## Screencasts